alphagov/govuk-developer-docs/source/manual/alerts/signon-healthcheck-not-ok.html.md

    * First login to [Signon], go to API Users and click on the API User.

 > Check the *Last synced at* time to see if the API User is still using the application.
-If you are confident the token is unused, there's no point rotating it and you can click the *Revoke* button to remove it.
+If you are confident the token is unused, the you can just click the *Revoke* button to remove it and there's no need to continue.

-   * Click *Add application token* and select the application for the alert.
+   * Click *Add application token*, select the application and click *Create access token*.
    * Copy the new token and prepare to replace it in [govuk-secrets].

 > How to do the last step depends on the application, but it should be something like `rake eyaml:edit[integration,apps]`, depending on the environment you're working on.

    * Find a line like `govuk::apps::content_publisher::publishing_api_bearer_token...`
    * Replace the long string within `GPG[xxxxxx]` with the new token.
-   * Save the file, make a PR with your change and deploy the change with Puppet.
+   * Make a PR with your change and once it is merged deploy the change with Puppet.

 > Changes to govuk-secrets do not automatically trigger a Puppet deploy.
 One way to work around this is to [rebuild the last release][deploy-puppet].
 You then need to wait for Puppet to run on each of the affected machines.